 The spleen contains two main regions of tissue called white pulp and red pulp.

 Red pulp: Contains venous sinuses (cavities filled with blood), and splenic cords (connective tissues containing red blood cells and white blood cells).

 White pulp: Mostly consists of immune cells (T cells and B cells).

 The spleen’s primary job is to filter the blood.
 As blood flows into the spleen, it performs a quality control service, detecting any red blood cells that are old or damaged.
 Blood flows through a maze of passages in the spleen.
 Healthy cells flow straight through, but those considered to be unhealthy are broken down by large white blood cells called macrophages.

 Once the red blood cells are broken down, the spleen stores useful leftover products, such as iron, which it eventually returns to the bone marrow, which makes hemoglobin (the iron-containing part of blood).

 The spleen also stores blood — the blood vessels of the spleen can expand significantly.
 In humans, around 1 cup of blood is kept in the spleen, ready to be released if there is a significant loss of blood, after an accident, for instance.
-Interestingly, when a racehorse is at rest, up to half of its red blood cells are kept in the spleen.
+Interestingly, when a racehorse is at rest,

 The spleen also plays a role in the immune response by detecting pathogens (bacteria, for instance), and producing white blood cells in response.